QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Conclusion

 \section{Conclusion}

-In this work, we presented an environment to test scanners against different \quic{} libraries and an effective approach to identify deployed \quic{} server libraries.
-The approach is based on \textit{Error Messages} and the order of transport parameters, both able to identify different libraries in different scenarios (\eg{} only if a successful handshake is possible).
-We published the environment and identification approach~\cite{toolchain}.
+We analyzed \quic{} deployments and used server libraries on the Internet.
+We evaluated \quic{} scanning approaches and are able to detect previously unseen deployments based on a new ZMap scan approach.
+Furthermore, we developed an effective approach based on \textit{Error Messages} and the order of transport parameters to identify \quic{} libraries.
+Eighteen different libraries are in use with at least one target on the Internet, and up to 12 libraries are visible within a single \ac{as}.
+We can identify the library used by more than \sm{8.0} IPv4 and \sm{2.5} IPv6 addresses. \textit{Network analysts and researchers need to be aware of this and consider potential differences based on different \quic{} stacks.}

-Based on an Internet-wide analysis, we show that 18 different libraries are seen in use with at least one target.
-We can identify the library used with more than \sm{8.8} IPv4 and \sm{2.5} IPv6 addresses.
-The variety of seen \quic{} implementations shows that key goals of the standardization have been met, and libraries can quickly be developed and deployed.
-However, this variety potentially increases the complexity of the network and might influence performance and security.
-Therefore, a careful analysis of all libraries, their behavior, and interoperability is necessary in the future.
-Our published approach allows shedding light on used libraries and improves the evaluation of the current \quic{} ecosystem.
+\textit{Impact on Research} The variety of seen \quic{} implementations shows that key goals of the standardization have been met, and libraries can be quickly developed and deployed.
+However, this diversity potentially increases the complexity of the network and might influence research regarding performance and security.
+Our library identification could extend recent studies, \eg{} to evaluate the impact of libraries on performance~\cite{bauer2023performancebenefits}, to analyze the spin bit~\cite{kunze2023spin} or to evaluate ECN in \quic{}~\cite{sander2023ecn} instead of relying on more incomplete HTTP server headers.

-While expressive error messages can help to debug and solve issues with \quic{} connections for both the client and server, their distinctive format allows identification of the library.
-Currently, we can trigger those messages by sending an unusual \ac{alpn} value.
-This does not exploit a bug or edge case but leverages the flexibility of \ac{alpn} values.
-While no tested library crashed in the test environment due to the proposed approach, a straightforward identification methodology might negatively impact the operation and security of servers.
-We are informed library operators about our findings. {}